mgirlich/jsontools/README.md

 support in the SQL standard, JSON data in vectors become more common.
 With jsontools one can easily work with JSON vectors in R.

-The three main parts are: 1. parsing from JSON and converting to JSON 2. direct manipulation of JSON without parsing and conversion over R 3. extract data from JSON without parsing everything
+The three main parts are:

+1.  parsing from JSON and converting to JSON
+2.  extract data from JSON without parsing everything
+3.  manipulate JSON directly

 ## Installation